Getting Started

 }

-Data and enums
+Data and unions

 be nested data declarations for structured variants.